yohannd1/acrylic.vim/README.md

-# acrylic.nvim
+# acrylic.vim

-A little notetaking/task format I made for myself, modeled mostly after Markdown, Org, and LaTeX.
+A little notetaking/task format I made for myself, modeled mostly after Markdown, Org-mode, and LaTeX.
+Its main difference is the focus on indentation and line spacing to separate items.

-Currently compatible with vim (I think?), but I might move this into neovim-only in the future.
+At the moment it is compatible with Vim, I believe.
+But that might change in the future.

 ## Example